The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction

 “Alcohol is a Poison”

-By making such unqualified assertions as “Alcohol is a colorless liquid poison,” the approved textbooks taught that alcohol is poison in any amount.
+The textbooks made such unqualified assertions as this.
+“Alcohol is a colorless liquid poison.”
+Thus, the approved books taught that alcohol is poison in any amount.
 And that it is always harmful.7 The books constantly repeated the word poison.
 They also made many false statements.
 So they tried to mislead and frighten young people into abstinence.

 The Committee of Fifty believed that instruction should be based on facts.
 Then students could form their own informed judgements.